 - talk about your hobbies, likes and dislikes;

 - make phone calls, book accommodation,

 - shop for food or clothes, and get things done;

 - and ask for directions, order food and drinks when you’re out and about.

 |Per Week US $||Hourly lessons per day||Teaching Materials||Afternoon Activities||Homestay (full catering)|

-Please note: Afternoon activities are for a maximum of two-weeks.
-From Monday to Thursday, there is one activity per day.
+Please note: Afternoon activities are for a maximum of two weeks.
+From Monday to Thursday with at least 3 students, there is one activity per day.
 They include visiting the Cathedral, The forte, The Ruben Dario museum to name a few.
 Homestays are with Nicaraguan families in Nicaraguan homes with three meals a day from Monday to Saturday.
 Families do not speak English.

 What will you achieve?